lksv/basepack/README.md

 ```rake db:migrate```
 ```rails s```

+Notice that files for views are not generated (directories appp/views/projects and appp/views/tasks are empty), but all RESTful actions are working correctly.
+It is because views iherit default structure and you can easily override these defaults by creating appropriate files.

 ## Basic usage

-TODO: after the scaffold is generated, you can easily configure fields used in individual actions:
+After scaffolding your resources, you can customize fields used in individual actions by [Railsdmin DSL](https://github.com/sferik/rails_admin/wiki/Railsadmin-DSL)

 File ```app/models/project.rb```:
 ```